vgurianov/uml-sp/docs/case_studies/newton/newton.md

 In our opinion, the above results allow us to state that the proposed model of mechanical motion adequately describes mechanical processes.

 ## References
 1. Gurianov V.I.
-Models of constructive physics in the classical mechanics of a material point. // Mathematical models and their applications: Sat. sci. tr.
+Models of constructive physics in the classical mechanics of a point particle. // Mathematical models and their applications: Sat. sci. tr.
 Issue.
 15. - Cheboksary: Publishing house Chuvash.
 Univ., 2013. - P. 148-159.
 2. Gurianov V.I.
 Dynamics, Levy’s theory and the inertial mass // Mathematical models and their applications: Sat. sci. tr.
 Issue.
 18. - Cheboksary: Publishing house Chuvash.
 Univ., 2016. - P. 221-231.
 3. Gurianov V.I.
 Verification of discrete model of mechanical motion // Mathematical models and their applications: Sat. sci. tr.
 Issue.
 19. - Cheboksary: Publishing house Chuvash.
 Univ., 2017. - P. 97-105.
 4. Ozhigov Yu.I.
 Constructive physics. - SRC "Regular and chaotic dynamics", 2010. - 440 p.